SioKCronin/website/content/_index.md

-I am a machine learning engineer working at the intersection of data engineering, complexity research, and learning algorithm design.
-I began my career in cognitive neuroscience, and am attracted to projects exploring emergent patterns of form and movement in complex systems.
-I am currently conducting independent research with Slow
+I am a machine learning engineer and researcher with a love for building research tools.
+I began my career in cognitive neuroscience, and have spent the past two years studying machine learning, contracting at startups, and collaborating on open source projects.
+Here are my study notes and musings.
+I love collaboration, and as of June 1, 2018 am available for hire, so let's connect!
-Research Lab, and on the prowl for my next project.